 Factors including weather, wilderness values, cost, nesting seasons for birds and wildlife, and staff availability restrict the use of boats and helicopters in trash removal on remote beaches.
 All trash must be removed by volunteers during the beach cleanup.
 If trash is collected and left on or near the beach, it becomes an eyesore for other beach users and attracts wildlife such as raccoons and crows that quickly rip open the bags, allowing the wind and waves to re-distribute the trash.
 Please collect and bag only as much trash as you can safely carry out!

 Clallam County Parks allows dogs Dungeness Recreation Area (but NOT at the Refuge) and at Salt Creek Recreation Areas.

 Within the Makah Reservation, dogs are allowed on Hobuck and Sooes Beaches.

 Within Olympic National Park, dogs are not allowed on the remote, wilderness beaches.
-However, dogs are allowed at the following frontcountry locations within the Park: 1) from the parking lot 1/2 mile north of Rialto Beach southward to Ellen Creek and 2) at all beach access points between the Hoh Indian Reservation southward to Quinault Indian Reservation (which includes Ruby Beach, Beach 6, Beach 4, Kalaloch Campground, Kalaloch Lodge, Beach 2, Beach 1, and South Beach).
+However, dogs are allowed at the following frontcountry locations within the Park: 1) from the Rialto Beach parking lot about 1/2 mile north to Ellen Creek and 2) at all beach access points between the Hoh Indian Reservation southward to Quinault Indian Reservation (which includes Ruby Beach, Beach 6, Beach 4, Kalaloch Campground, Kalaloch Lodge, Beach 2, Beach 1, and South Beach).
 Dogs in these locations must be leashed at all times, and pet waste must be immediately collected and placed in the nearest trash receptacle.

 Dogs are allowed on Grenville Beach.